 Now, to be honest, we find it hard to get worked up about one way or the other.
-Corporate giants who make millions and billions in advertising revenue arguing with politicians and other corporate giants.
+Corporate giants who make billions in advertising revenue arguing with politicians and other corporate giants.

 For most normal people, who cares, really?

 Google vs other media businesses

 But it got us thinking about the difference between Google and all those other news and media businesses.
 You know, the ones who give Google all the bad press.